Pharmaceutical OSD and API

 Why Choose a Matcon System for Pharmaceuticals

 One of the best solutions for feeding powders or granules to a downstream process is an IBC.
-But not all IBCs are created equally and it's important to know what to look for.
+But not all IBCs are built the same way, it is important to know what to look for.

-What initially looks like a cheaper option is usually cheaper for a reason and may not give you the performance you need.
-It is worth researching to understand the benefits and limitations of different types of IBC.
-As well as production quality, the key difference in systems is in the valve outlet itself.
-Some manufacturers opt for IBCs fitted with a butterfly valve, others supply IBCs with cone valves.
+What initially looks like a cheaper option is usually cheaper for a reason and may not deliver the performance you need in practice.
+It is worth taking the time to research the benefits and limitations of different types of IBC.
+The key difference between systems lies in the outlet valve itself.
+Some manufacturers opt for IBCs fitted with a butterfly valve, while others supply IBCs with cone valves.

-Compared to butterfly valve IBCs, the Cone Valve provides superior discharge control preventing the traditional powder handling issues such as bridging, rat-holing and blend segregation.
+Compared to butterfly valve IBCs, the Matcon Cone Valve IBC provides superior discharge control, preventing the traditional powder handling problems of powder bridging, rat-holing and blend segregation.
+For pharmaceutical manufacturers where batch quality and regulatory compliance are non-negotiable, this difference become significant.

 THE OPPORTUNITY